Top-12 most common lean principles

 XPSs largely represent variants of the same in content.
 They represent an own-best-way approach to the one-best-way paradigm. (…) A tight relationship to the Toyota Production System (TPS) and lean production is established. (…)

-Number of occurances of most important lean principles among 30 XPSs (Source: Netland, 2012)
+Number of occurrences of most important lean principles among 30 XPSs (Source: Netland, 2012)

-So, now we know that the content of different XPSs are pretty similar across companies – but that does not mean that they are blue prints of each other or the Toyota Production System.
+So, now we know that the content of different XPSs is pretty similar across companies – but that does not mean that they are blueprints of each other or the Toyota Production System.
 No two XPSs contain exactly the same principles among the 30 in the paper.
-In fact, research shows that improvement processes takes very different forms when sought implemented in companies.
+In fact, research shows that improvement processes take very different forms when sought and implemented in companies.
 Even though the content of the intended system appears alike, the process and actual application differ substantially when XPSs meet reality…

 References